kubernetes/enhancements/keps/sig-node/5246-cgroup-cpu-share-to-weight-conversion/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+The above formula focuses on converting the values from one range to another, keeping the values in the same percentile in this range.
+As an example, if a certain value of cpu shares is 20% of the range, it will stay 20% of the range when it's converted to cgroup v2.

+However, this imposes several problems.

+### A non-Kubernetes workload has a much higher priority in v2
+The default CPU shares for cgroup v1 is `1024`.
+This means that when kubernetes workloads would compete with non-kubernetes workloads (system daemons, drivers, kubelet itself, etc), a container requesting 1 CPU has the same CPU priority as a "regular" process.
+Asking for less than 1 CPU will grand lower priority, and vice-versa.

+However, in cgroup v2, the default CPU weight is `100`.
+This means that (as can be seen above) a container asking for 1 CPU now has less than 40% of the default CPU weight.

+The implication is that Kubernetes workloads have much less CPU priority against non-Kubernetes workloads under v2.

+### A too-small granularity
+As can be seen above, a container that requests for `100m` CPU only has a CPU weight of `4`, while on v1 it would have `102` CPU shares.

+This value is not granular enough.
+This is relevant for use-cases in which sub-cgroups need to be configured inside a container to further distribute resources inside the container.

+As an example, there could be a container running a few CPU intensive processes and one managerial process that does not need to consume a lot of CPU, but needs to be very responsive.
+In such a case, sub-cgroups can be created inside the container, leaving 90% of the weight to the CPU-bound processes and 10% to the other process.

 ### Goals

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we know that this has succeeded?
 -->
+- Just like in cgroup v1, when a container asks for 1 CPU it should get the default amount of CPU weight, which is `100`.
+In the same way, asking for 500m CPU should result in having `50` CPU weight, and so on.
+This aligns the v1 and v2 behaviors.
+- Track that the different layers (OCI, CRI, Kubelet, etc) are aligned with the new formula.

 ### Non-Goals